The-Foreigners/The-Foreigners.github.io/objectives.md

   - Use cover to prevent casting being seen.
   - Keep track of reactions.

-- USE REACTION TO IDENTIFY A SPELL AS IT IS CAST
+- USE REACTION TO IDENTIFY A SPELL AS IT IS CAST.
   - Use to cast dispel at appropriate level.
   - Do especially for non-obvious effects.
     - Review XGtE on perceiving a caster at work (e.g. Charm/Suggestion).